Wood farm fence is a must for any farm or ranch. Used for tasks such as creating and separating pastures and paddocks, to establishing property lines.

 A wood farm fence built from oak will last years without any maintenance.

-Gates for Wood Farm Fence
+Gates for Wood Farm Fences

 Chances are you’re going to need a gate in your fence.
 Each type of wood farm fence discussed in this article can have a gate built to match the fence design you choose.
 However, I wouldn’t suggest it.